tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
 How bold do I want my headings to be?

 I settled these questions for myself.
 Then I decided to add a blog to my site.
 Which means more headings, which means my scale no longer accomodates my content.
-Every day, I redesign, or as they say:
+Every day, I redesign.
+Or, as they say:

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)

-#### Go to Figma and run the Utopia plugin

-Run [the plugin](https://www.figma.com/community/plugin/951884648789524000/Utopia-%2F-Fluid-type-%2B-space-calculator) and plug in the values from the previous step, or copy the `utopia.fyi...` URL into it plugin, or start playing fresh.
-Click on the big button and wait for a bit until it finishes working (took like 20 seconds for me sometimes).
-It's doing a lot of work.
-Find the generated output somewhere on the canvas -- it's a big bunch.
-Frame it.
-Put it somewhere where you can easily take a peek while you're designing.
-I was peeking at it pretty often.

-the folks at utopia have made [another useful plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles) to use when you want to change the type face.
-It batch-changes font styles of multiple layers, perfect if you want to update your existing master-frame.

-/Aside:
-Now here might be a good case to use the new variables feature in Figma. put all of these values there and you dont have to look them up. you could even map min and max to their own modes. could be interesting. i was ready to do that but unfortunately figma restricts free accounts to 1 mode only.
-I feel this might be a good moment to link to my 'buy me a coffee (or Figma subscription)' thingy.
-I pledge that if I get 15 bucks, I'll buy a month of Figma and write a guide on doing this with variables.

-NOTES
-do this as a 1, 2, 3 step?
-as it is it seems weird... like inconsistent?

 #### Design your project using your generated values